agarkov-v/DictionarySwiftUI/README.md

 **Not all of this was done with "Best practice" since the original goal of the project was to be able to review the new SwiftUI functionality and practice using it.**

 ### Dictionary API and API-key
+The old API key has been deleted, so you will need to create your own.
 This [**API (Eng)**](https://yandex.com/dev/dictionary/) from Yandex company was used for development.
 To check the dictionary performance on a simulator or device, you need:
 - [Read the terms of use.](https://yandex.com/legal/dictionary_api/)